streamshub/flink-sql-examples/RELEASING.md

 ## Prerequisites
 You must have permissions to execute manual GitHub Actions workflows and the ability to push tags to this repository

-The repository must have a `RELEASE_PAT` secret containing a non-expired GitHub Personal Access Token with write permissions for this repositories contents and PRs.
+The repository must have a `RELEASE_TOKEN` secret containing a non-expired GitHub Personal Access Token with write permissions for this repositories contents and PRs.

 ## To Release a Branch that is in Development